jonas-fuchs/varVAMP/docs/usage.md

 ```shell
 pip install .
 ```
 If you did everything right, varVAMP's config check passes.
 Otherwise it will produce an error.
 If that happens you can simply perform a git pull or adjust the settings that produced a warning.
+Please use the [GitHub issues](https://github.com/jonas-fuchs/varVAMP/issues) to report any problems and bugs.

 #### [Previous: Data preparation](./preparing_the_data.md)&emsp;&emsp;[Next: Output](./output.md)